Kyasanur Forest disease: History

-A recent outbreak in 2020, claimed two lives in Siddapura, Karnataka.
-The peak season for this disease in Malnad is from March till May but has been observed to peak earlier in the year as well.
+A recent outbreak in 2020 claimed two lives in Siddapura, Karnataka.
+The peak season for this disease in Malnad is from March till May, but has been observed to peak earlier in the year as well.
 There were a total of 55 reported cases in Shivamogga district, Karntaka.

 Affected states in India

-The disease initially reported from Shimoga district of Karnataka which is a primitive sylvan territory in Western Ghats of India.
-The disease spread out to other districts of Karnataka involving districts of Chikkamagalore, Uttara Kannada, Dakshina Kannada, Udupi, Chamarajanagar (2012), Belagavi (2016).
-In 2013, KFDV was detected in monkey autopsies from Nilgiris district of Tamil Nadu state.
+The disease was initially reported from the Shimoga district of Karnataka, which is a primitive sylvan territory in the Western Ghats of India.
+The disease spread to other districts of Karnataka, involving districts of Chikkamagalore, Uttara Kannada, Dakshina Kannada, Udupi, Chamarajanagar (2012), and Belagavi (2016).
+In 2013, KFDV was detected in monkey autopsies from the Nilgiris district of Tamil Nadu state.
 Monkey deaths and human cases have now been reported from three neighbouring states bordering Karnataka, i.e., Wayanad (2013) and Malappuram districts of Kerala (2014), North Goa district of Goa state (2015), and Sindhudurg district of Maharashtra (2016).

 Serological evidence for KFD

 There are reported serological evidence for KFD detected in humans in other parts of India, namely Kutch and Saurashtra regions of Gujarat state, Kingaon and Parbatpur of West Bengal state.
 A seroprevalence study in Andaman and Nicobar islands in 2002 revealed a high prevalence of hemagglutination inhibition (HI) antibodies against KFDV.